-In other articles we show how Ruckman’s teachings has grown stranger over the years.
+In other articles we show how Peter Ruckman's teachings have grown stranger over the years.
 In this article we demonstrate how his spirit and attitude towards those with whom he disagrees has also progressively worsened over the years to an unthinkable level.

 If Ruckman had an inclination to vilify others in a vicious manner in his earlier days he did not show it as often; as his earlier writings demonstrate that he was more disciplined in his disagreements with others.
 Over the years Ruckman has become more brutal in his denunciations, and we will attempt to demonstrate this with his changing treatment of John R. Rice.
 Dr. Rice is not by any means the only victim of his wrath, but we have selected him because of his stature in the history of Fundamentalism and the abundance of documentation available which allows us to trace Ruckman's change in attitude towards Rice from 1970 to recent years.

 John R. Rice's views